Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 In the course of investigating suspected violations, FTB special agents gather evidence, interview witnesses, interrogate suspects, and plan and effect search and arrest warrants.
 CIB works collaboratively with FTB’s Audit, Collections, and Fraud programs, as well as local, state, and federal law enforcement agencies.
 Once criminal charges are filed, FTB special agents serve as expert witnesses and assist prosecuting attorneys in the preparation and prosecution of their cases.

 Accounts Receivable Management (Collections)

 The ARM Division is responsible for managing delinquent debts entrusted to FTB, such as personal income tax and franchise and corporate income tax.
 We also collect various nontax debts, including debts owed to California’s courts and local jurisdictions, delinquent vehicle registration, CalSavers employer penalties, and victim’s restitution orders and fines.

 We collect on tax accounts receivable that are established by self-assessment or audit, settlement, and filing enforcement actions.
 An automated billing system, combined with central and field office collection staff, administers collection activities.

 Our collection approach is founded on the principle that we use the least intrusive action first to gain compliance.
 Our collection strategy is to encourage taxpayers to resolve their debts as quickly as possible through the method best suited for their situation to help them achieve long-term compliance.

 FTB’s Legal Division supports enforcement efforts by providing consultation and litigation support for positions developed in cooperation with FTB’s enforcement programs.
-Support activities include providing representation in protest hearings, appeal proceedings before the Office of Tax Appeals (OTA), settlement of cases, Attorney General staff support in tax litigation in California and federal judicial proceedings, and representation in out-of-state bankruptcy and collection proceedings.
+Support activities include providing representation in protest hearings, appeal proceedings before the Office of Tax Appeals (OTA), settlement of cases, supporting Attorney General staff in tax litigation proceedings, and representation in out-of-state bankruptcy and collection proceedings.